 A lot of people here think if they create a game, make screens and show it to people then that’s 100% success receipt.
 Couldn’t be further from truth.
 This approach will only work if the screenshots and trailer you made are great.

 And if you want them to be great, graphics also needs to be good.
 Graphics that won’t make players leave your game, and graphics that make the screenshots and trailers interesting are two different levels.
-You can play games even with bad graphics and not feel it if gameplay is good, but if graphics presented in trailer were bad looking then your marketing plan is fundamentally wrong.
+You can play games even with bad graphics and not mind it if gameplay is good, but if graphics presented in trailer were bad looking then your marketing plan is fundamentally wrong.

-Finish The MMO
+Step 7: Finish The MMO

 Before publishing closed beta you should: